 A: You should consult the state licensing board for your particular area, such as LSW, LCSW, CAC, School Social Worker, etc. Some courses will be more geared toward specific types of social work practice.
-Think ahead about which courses would be best to take in order to meet your future licensure wants or needs.
-Consult with the GSSW Career Services team for more specific questions.
+Think ahead about which courses would be best to take to meet your future licensure wants or needs.
+Consult the Licensure page in the MSW Student Resource Portal and reach out to GSSW Career Services team for more specific questions.
+You can also request to meet with an advisor here under the "Advising-Ways to Connect" tab.